-TRIO's Tutoring Services provide direct, supplemental instruction to program students with an emphasis on building strong study skills.
-Using multi-modal approaches to tutoring in the areas of Writing, Math, Science, and the Social Sciences, TRIO Professional Tutors help students understand not only course content but also assist students in identifying strategies for improving learning.
+TRIO's tutoring services provide direct, supplemental instruction to program students with an emphasis on building strong study skills.
+Using multi-modal approaches to tutoring in the areas of writing, math, biological sciences, chemistry, social sciences, computers & information systems and computer science, TRIO professional tutors help students understand course content and assist students in identifying strategies for improving learning.

-WRITING: John Benvenuto, MA, MS, has held a variety of teaching and tutoring positions at Westfield State University over the past 25 years; he feels his role as the Writing Tutor in TRIO is one of the most important.
-He has tutored in the Program since its inception sixteen years ago, and has developed the writing component to meet the needs of the students.
-He holds two masters degrees in English/American Studies and in Labor Studies.
+John has held a variety of teaching and tutoring positions at WSU during the past 30 years; he feels his role as the writing tutor in the TRIO Program is one of his most important.
+John has tutored in TRIO since its inception, and he has developed the writing component to best meet the needs of the students.
+John holds a master’s degree in English/American Studies and a master’s in Labor Studies.

-SCIENCES: Kelly L. Hawley, Ph.D., has been a tutor at Westfield State University since February 2017.
-She is passionate about helping students understand the scientific concepts needed to be successful in their courses.
-In addition to tutoring within the TRIO Student Support Services Program, Kelly is a Postdoctoral research fellow at UConn Health, where she focuses her efforts investigating the human immune response to spirochetes, a unique family of bacteria.
+Kelly has been a tutor at Westfield State University since February 2017.
+As a biology major herself, she is passionate about helping students succeed in their courses and obtain career goals.
+Kelly’s positive and encouraging attitude helps students stay motivated to work their way through the scientific concepts necessary and be successful.
+In addition to tutoring within the TRIO Student Support Services Program, Kelly is also an Assistant Professor at UConn Health, where she is developing an independent research program focused on the spirochete that causes syphilis, Treponema pallidum.